Simenf05/brain/1 - Main notes/All pairs shortest path.md

 With this knowledge we can speed up the entire process.
 This is because we only need to compute $\lceil {lg(n - 1)} \rceil$ matrices to reach the desired $L^{(n-1)}$.
 We do this in an iterative way.
 ![[Pasted image 20251212162102.png]]
 ## Floyd-Warshall
+This next algorithm uses similar principles as the slow and faster APSP, but instead of limiting the edges, we limit the vertices.
+This way the algorithm

 ## Further reading
 - [[Asymptotic notation]]